An administrator or storage designer may edit both the properties and the composition of storage units within a given storage system like a freezer.

 Remove Storage Unit

-When removing a storage unit from a freezer, first check to ensure that the physical samples stored there have been moved to new locations in the system, otherwise you will lose the tracking data associated with the first location.
+When removing a storage unit from a storage system, first check to ensure that the physical samples stored there have been moved to new locations in the system, otherwise you will lose the tracking data associated with the first location.

 Learn more about moving samples in this topic: Move Stored Samples